 Dry, cracked lips are painful and ugly.
 Restore their smoothness with this old-school trick: brush your lips with a toothbrush smeared in Vaseline.
 This will buff off any loose skin and leave your lips soft and rosy.

-Finally, slick on a little lip gloss; lipsticks are usually to drying and hence avoidable during this time.
+For a more permanent solution, heal cracked or damaged lips with a super salve like XXXX .
+Finally, slick on a little tinted lip oils or lip gloss — lipsticks are usually too drying and hence avoidable during this time.

 Remember, while these tips can help you look less sick, it’s also important to listen to your body and give it the rest it needs.
 Beauty is not just skin deep; it’s about feeling good inside and out.
 So, take care of yourself, and let your inner strength and beauty shine, even through the flu.